mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 ### public virtual void SetDefaults()

 Allows you to set all your NPC's properties, such as width, damage, aiStyle, lifeMax, etc.

+### public virtual bool PreAI()

+Allows you to determine how this NPC behaves.
+Return false to stop the vanilla AI and the AI hook from being run.
+Returns true by default.

+### public virtual void AI()

+Allows you to determine how this NPC behaves.
+This will only be called if PreAI returns true.

+### public virtual void PostAI()

+Allows you to determine how this NPC behaves.
+This will be called regardless of what PreAI returns.